One-Way sailing route Dubrovnik to Split I 7 days

 Dubrovnik – Slano – NP Mljet – Korčula – Vis – Hvar – Šolta - Trogir / Split

 A one-way sailing route from Dubrovnik to Split/Trogir or vice versa is a perfect choice if you want to see as much as possible in one week of sailing.
-One-way yacht charter means to take the yacht at one of the charter bases in the Dubrovnik area and leaving it in Split /Trogir at the end of the week.
+One-way yacht charter means taking the yacht at one of the charter bases in the Dubrovnik area and leave it in Split /Trogir at the end of the week.

 The standard check-in time is on Saturday from 17h; if you`d like to leave earlier, we suggest booking an early check-in service.